kamlekar/slim-scroll/README.md

 - **scrollBarMinHeight** (*type - "Integer"*) : Used to mention minimum scroll bar height here (without pixel unit)
 - **scrollBarFixedHeight** (*type - "Integer"*) : Used to mention scroll bar fixed height (without pixel unit).
 This makes sure to show the scroll bar height fixed even when content inside the container is increased.

+###To make this work on height resize:

+    window.onresize = scroll.setValues;  // pure javascript example.

 ###Note:

-- Usage of the above mentioned properties is optional.
+- Usage of the above mentioned properties is optional or as per need.
 - Add [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) css to override the custom styles which are being applied by the plugin.
 - Don't override the styles which are given highest specificity (`!important`) by the plugin (_those styles are necessary to make this scroll plugin work_).